Read moreFor immediate help & free advice, please freephone: 0800 901 2475

 Historically, you may have been handling your daily expenses and paying staff ‘just fine’ but are currently experiencing difficulty in this area.
 We can help guide you through the best options for your business when it comes to employee payroll.

-Common reasons I can’t pay my workforce
+Common reasons I cannot pay my workforce

 Usually, a failure to pay wages is a result of cash flow shortage.
 This could be a short-term problem for the business, such as a seasonal downturn.
 However, if there are bigger underlying problems within the business, such as a general decline in sales following a bad debt, loss of a large contract or late-paying clients, it could be an issue with the business model and a long-term problem.